tsugitools/gift/README.md

 Preloading Quizzes
 ------------------

-You can have this quiz tool consulta folder to pre-load quizzes.
+You can have this quiz tool consult a folder to pre-load quizzes.
 Use the following configuration option in your `config.php`:

     $CFG->giftquizzes = $CFG->dirroot.'/../php-solutions/quiz';